What a Great Night

-"What a Great Night" is a song by Australian group, Hilltop Hoods.
+"What a Great Night" is a song by Australian hip hop group Hilltop Hoods.
 It was released in 2006 as the third single from their fourth studio album, The Hard Road.

 The song was given a positive review by The Dwarf.

 Music video

 The video for the song includes footage of the group performing live and together in a nightclub setting.
 As an editing technique, the camera pans vertically to reveal a new set or location.

 Track listing

 On the re-release of The Hard Road entitled The Hard Road: Restrung, there is a verse by Pressure replacing Suffa's second verse.